s3git/s3git/README.md

 Another file
 ```

 Note that snapshotting works for all files in the directory including any subdirectories thereof.
-For a more elaborate example that includes all releases of the Kubernetes project see [here](https://github.com/s3git/s3git/blob/master/BINARY-RELEASE-MANAGEMENT.md).
+Click the link for a more elaborate repository that includes all releases of the [Kubernetes](https://github.com/s3git/s3git/blob/master/BINARY-RELEASE-MANAGEMENT.md) project.

 Clone the YFCC100M dataset
 --------------------------